 Electric Guitar Tune Tips

-By no means is this an all-encompassing list, but it’s a good start for the minor tasks that you can carry out yourself.
+This is not an all-encompassing list, but it’s a good start for the minor tasks you can carry out yourself.

-If you’ve never done it before, I recommend that you first bring your guitar to an experienced luthier and have them check and repair the following items as needed.
-Even if it’s a brand new guitar, you’d be amazed at the difference this can make:
+If you’ve never done it before, I recommend bringing your guitar to an experienced luthier and having them check and repair the following items.
+Even if it’s a brand-new guitar, you’d be amazed at the difference this can make:

-- Regulate The Nut.
-This ensures that the strings are the proper height at the first fret.
-If they’re too high, you may experience a slight degree of sharpness in the lower fret region.
-This is because the string has to travel too much distance when you depress a note at the first fret.
-Not only that, but you will also find it tiresome to play in the lower fret region as well.
+• Regulate The Nut.
+This ensures that the strings are at the proper height at the first fret.
+You may experience slight sharpness in the lower fret region if they’re too high.
+This is because the string must travel too far when you depress a note at the first fret.
+Not only that, but you will also find it tiresome to play in the lower fret region.
 Most guitars do not come with a properly regulated nut.
 This is a must-do.

-- Check For High And Low Frets.
+• Check For High And Low Frets.
 Level the frets as needed.
-Any time frets are leveled, they’ll need to be re-crowned to ensure accurate intonation.
+Any time frets are leveled, they must be re-crowned to ensure accurate intonation.